hydr0nium/ctf_writeups/faustctf2024/secretchannel.md

 ## Closing Words

-So thats it.
-We just pwned SecureChannel, but I need to add something.
+This is just my personal opinion.

 The CTF was awesome and high quality as usual but one thing was heavily discussed in our group: `the docker management`.
 The dockerfiles and all the stuff around it was just horrible.
-It's bad practice to use docker containers that don't work out of the box and that need fixing while playing the CTF just to get a local instance of the service up and running.
-This is not ok.
-Not everyone has the same amount of experience and fixing it took a lot of time away from the actual CTF.
-It just does not create a fair environment.
-Even now as I am writing the write-up I got problems with starting the docker container.
+Maybe it was just technical knowledge on my part but I couldn't get the docker containers to run.
 The resolution for this was to recreate the dockerfile basically from scratch and then tag the new contains and changing the docker-compose file.
-So my advice for the future @FAUST: Please try to make it possible to run the docker containers out of the box.
+I hope that in later iteractions there will be a setup docker or not that can be run more easily as a local service for testing.
 Cheers

 ## Appendix
 For anyone that needs the fixed docker container: